Milwaukee M18 FUEL Multi-tool 2836-20 vs DeWalt 20V MAX DCS356

 Multi-tools use a variety of attachments in an oscillating motion for sanding, cutting, and scraping.
-They are commonly used to remove grout, trim door jambs, cut nails, notch out drywall and wood, etc. A great addition to any pro kit.
+A great addition to any pro kit.

 0